Since 2002

 Major Health Systems and Hospital Networks

-Chicago's health system landscape includes large integrated networks with multiple hospital campuses, affiliated physician practices, and shared technology platforms.
+Chicago's health system environment includes large integrated networks with multiple hospital campuses, affiliated physician practices, and shared technology platforms.
 Each affiliate handling ePHI requires its own documented risk analysis and BAA structure, and shared EHR environments create ePHI access control obligations that must be mapped across the full organizational footprint.

 Federally Qualified Health Centers